Candidate Members of the VMP/EMP Disk System of the Galaxy from the SkyMapper and SAGES Surveys: Introduction

-Over the past few years, photometric surveys based on combinations of narrow-band and medium- to broad-band filters have been (or are being) executed (e.g., SkyMapper; \citealt{Keller2007}, the Pristine Survey; \citealt{Starkenburg2017}, SAGES; \citealt{Zheng2018}, J-PLUS; \citealt{Cenarro2019}, and S-PLUS; \citealt{MendesdeOliveira2019}).
+Over the past few years, photometric surveys based on combinations of narrow-band and medium- to broad-band filters have been (or are being) executed (e.g., SkyMapper; \citealt{Keller2007}, the Pristine Survey; \citealt{Starkenburg2017}, Stellar Abundance and Galactic Evolution Survey (SAGES); \citealt{Zheng2018}, J-PLUS; \citealt{Cenarro2019}, and S-PLUS; \citealt{MendesdeOliveira2019}).
 Typically, such surveys do not avoid regions of the MW at lower Galactic latitudes, other than those limited by very high interstellar extinction and reddening or crowding.
 As a result, VMP/EMP stars in the MW's disk system have been increasingly discovered, though their numbers are still relatively small.